Does the sector or chip erase time increase with the age of the device?

-Use maximum power consumption (when program / erase) · Ta → 85 () [Use maximum operating temperature]
+Use maximum power consumption (when program / erase) · Ta → 85 ( ℃ ) [Use maximum operating temperature]

 Tj = (44 x 0.18) + 85 = 92.92 (℃)

-It is stated in the datasheet that data retention of Flash is 20 years typ.
+The datasheet mentions that data retention of the flash device is 20 years typ.
 From which point does this duration count?

-Data retention of typ 20 years is the number of years from the last write on the Flash.
-Data retention is dependent on number of Program/Erase cycle, system field temperature, and cycling interval time.
-Contact Cypress for the guaranteed value of program/erase cycle and data retention.
+Data retention of typ 20 years is the number of years from the last write on the flash.
+Data retention is dependent on the number of Program/Erase cycle, system field temperature, and cycling interval time.
+Contact Cypress for the guaranteed value of Program/Erase cycle and data retention.

-What factors affect the data retention lifetime of the product after Program/Erase cycling?
+What are the factors that affect the data retention lifetime of the product after Program/Erase cycling?